Which flu vaccine is best? Influvac flu vaccine - instructions for use, reviews Flu shot vaccine name.

 • H1N1 (California);

-• influenza virus "B" (Brisbane);
+• influenza B virus (Brisbane);

 • H3N2(Hong Kong).

-• Whole virion - consist of whole viral cells (Fluvaxin, Ultrix).
+• Whole-virion - consist of whole viral cells (Fluvaxin, Ultrix).

-Note!
+Pay attention!
 Vaccination protects a person from influenza only for the period of time for which the drug is designed..

 Names of drugs: